 It should be noted that efficient administration and efficient public finance management (PFM) are the basis for sustainable economic development and contribute to a country's macroeconomic stability.
 In the previous period, the fiscal position of the Republic of Serbia was further improved as a result of reforms.
-In 2019, the government budget surplus was RSD 12.8 billion8, the public finance system was stabilised, as well as the macroeconomic environment, with a downward trajectory of public debt the share of which in the GDP dropped from a high 71.2% in 2015 to 52.4% in November 2019.
-Economic growth in 2019 was 4.2%, which is similar to the 2018 growth rate of 4.4%.9
+The public finance system was stabilised, as well as the macroeconomic environment, with a downward trajectory of public debt the share of which in the GDP dropped from a high 71.2% in 2015 to 52.9% in December 2019.
+Economic growth in 2019 was 4.2%, which is similar to the 2018 growth rate of 4.4%.